 Introduction to the grammar of Biblical Hebrew.
 Emphasis on vocabulary, forms, and basic syntax; includes reading of Hebrew text aloud.
 No knowledge of foreign languages is assumed.
+Students must also register for BL 205.

 Prerequisite: Grade of C or above in EN 101 or GB 104, or permission of instructor.